-The Arrow of Light Den meets on every other Wednesday evening from 6:15 to 7:30 in the Luther Burbank Cafeteria beginning on September 12.
-The Den is currently made up of eight 5th grade boys, all from Lancaster, led by Patrick Overstreet.
+The Arrow of Light Den meets every other Wednesday evening from 6:15 to 7:30 in the Luther Burbank Cafeteria beginning on September 11.
+The Den is currently made up of nine 5th grade boys, all from Lancaster, led by John Hantzis and Megan Bates.

 Boys may join at any time during the year – they are never ‘behind.’

 Arrow of Light is a shortened year, running only to the Blue and Gold Banquet in February, whereupon all the boys complete their Cub Scouting career by literally “crossing over” a ceremonial bridge to join Boy Scout Troop 1 Lancaster.
 The Blue and Gold Banquet is the capstone of the Cub Scout’s career.

 - Building a Better World (Citizenship)

 - Duty to God in Action (Non-denominational and personal)

 - Scouting Adventure (Preparing to be a Boys Scout)

 Arrow of Light Scouts also work with their parent(s) or as a Den to complete one elective Adventure chosen from a group of options.

 This year, eaders will incorporate the high points of each Adventure into the outdoor-only format we have adopted for the duration of the Covid-19 pandemic.
 Every effort will be made to ensure the boys cover the principle components of the Arrow of Light curriculum, with all participants doing their best* to cover the material while staying safe and united as a community.